anantasingh-data-design/ecommerceproject/README.md

 <h4> simply Clone this repo<hr>
 npm run dev to run the apllication

-if you want to edit in data  go to Products.js from Backend folder then data folder and edit the details there and <hr>npm run data:import
+if you want to edit in data  go to Products.js from Backend folder then data folder and edit the details there and import by this command <hr>npm run data:import

 </h4>